niklukman/google-homepage/README.md

 # google-homepage
-google homepage clone project for the odin project
+google homepage clone for the odin project
+Skill practiced: HTML, CSS and DevTools